 1917: Mary Townshend Seymour co-founded the Hartford chapter of the National Association for the Advancement of Colored People (NAACP).

 1919: The Women’s National Press Club was established.

-Connecticut Heroine of Women’s Rights: Mary Townshend Seymour of Hartford
+Connecticut Leader for African American and Women’s Rights: Mary Townshend Seymour of Hartford

 Mary Seymour’s political activism began in the 1910s, during the Great Migration, when many Southern African Americans were moving to Northern cities like Hartford, seeking better jobs and fairer treatment.
-The City responded to the influx by proposing to segregate the public schools by race.
-Mary and Frederick organized in opposition to the plan.
+The City reacted with alarm, proposing to segregate public schools by race.
+Mary and Frederick Seymour organized opposition to the plan.
 In 1917, they helped found the Hartford chapter of the National Association for the Advancement of Colored People (NAACP), then a fairly new organization.
 Mary became the chapter’s spokesperson.
 In 1918 she was instrumental in organizing the Hartford branch of the Circle for Negro War Relief, to aid African American soldiers’ families during World War I. Soon after, she joined the American Red Cross, working with African American women tobacco packers, writing an article on the subject for the NAACP news magazine, The Crisis.

 During the 1919-20 campaign to pass and ratify the Woman Suffrage Amendment, Seymour campaigned to make sure that African American women were included.

 In the 1920 election, the first in which Connecticut women could vote, Mary Seymour ran for a seat in the Connecticut General Assembly.
 Although she lost, she became the first African American woman in the United States to run for state office.